chench53/vlike/README.md

 To start developing locally, please:

 1. Open the Brownie console.
-It launches a ganache process local on localhost:8545.
+It launches a ganache process locally on localhost:8545.
 In /contracts, run

     `brownie console`